 With respect to the single rulebook, one major task for ESMA will be to start assessing whether certain classes of derivatives have to be subject to the trading obligation for derivatives foreseen in MiFIR and which is a direct consequence of decisions taken by the G20 in its Pittsburgh accord.
 For a specific class of derivatives, the adoption of those Regulatory Technical Standards (RTS) required, as a first step, the adoption of RTS specifying whether a certain class of OTC derivatives should be subject to the clearing obligation (EMIR).
-Therefore, the number of RTS to be adopted in this respect will depend on the number of RTS to be adopted in the context of the clearing obligation but in all likelihood two sets of Technical Standards (specifying the trading obligations for two classes of derivatives) should be delivered in 2016.
+Therefore, the number of RTS to be adopted in this respect will depend on the number of RTS to be adopted in the context of the clearing obligations for two classes of derivatives) should be delivered in 2016.
 In addition, ESMA will have to develop a technical standard in respect of the consolidated tape for non-equity instruments and an item of technical advice to the Commission of whether exchange-traded derivatives should be temporarily excluded from the access provisions in MiFIR.

 Key deliverables Due date

-Between 15 and 18 Technical Standards including 2 on the Q1 & Q4
+Between 15 and Q1 & Q4

 trading obligation 2016

-Activity budget Activity staff 3 FTE
+Activity budget €518,912 Activity staff 3 3 FTE